MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 The principle stated that a good module structure should be both open and closed.

-Betrand Meyer in Object-oriented Software Construction book said about Open & Closed...
+Betrand Meyer in Object-oriented Software Construction book said the following about things being open & closed...

 > Closed, because clients need the module's services to proceed with their own development, and once they have settled on a version of the module should not be affected by the introduction of new services they do not need.